| |

 these people stay in the state illegally after the expiration

-who is born on U.S. soil, the child is automatically
+is born on U.S. soil, the child is automatically a U.S.

-a U.S. citizen, thus making it very easy for the parents
+citizen, thus making it very easy for the parents to qualify

-to qualify for citizenship.
-A comparison shows one out
+for citizenship.
+A comparison shows one out of four of

-of four of California’s residents were born outside
+California’s residents were born outside of the United

 Now

-overcrowded, let’s examine some of the short and long
+let’s examine some of the short and long term effects

-term effects of this problem.
-In the August 2001 edition
+of this problem.
+In the August 2001 edition of the Negative

-Historian Kevin Starr wrote: “The key challenge facing
+Kevin Starr wrote: “The key challenge facing this state

-this state for the next century will be growth.”
-The
+for the next century will be growth.”
+The Negative Population

-Negative Population Growth (NPG) web site has statistics
+Growth (NPG) web site has statistics and articles related

-and articles related to the overpopulation of the nation
+to the overpopulation of the nation and individual states.

-and individual states.
-They cite sources such as the
+They cite sources such as the California Legislative Analyst’s

 “California’s